kali-mx/ctf-writeups/README.md

 ;*3$"
  ```

 checksec tells us a lot about the binary, especially security settings.
+No canary means buffer overflow likely possible and no PIE hints at a vulnerable binary.
+PIE binarys (Position Independent Executable) are loaded into random locations within virtual memory each time the application is executed.
+This makes Return Oriented Programming (ROP) attacks much more difficult to execute reliably.

 ` checksec --file=sp_going_deeper `
 ```